 WARNING: This post contains significant levels of nostalgic melodrama, tempered somewhat with retrospective sarcasm.
-Also, possible spoilers for any of the books mentioned (only in the hover text, though).
-Proceed with caution.
+Also, possible spoilers for any of the books mentioned (

 . . . . . . . .